DGS-Dead-Gnome-Society/ServiceX/README.md

 * Channel Statistics
 * Polling System (Democracy)
 * Ensured compatibility with `UnrealIRCd specifics`
-* Verification of users based on NickServ account shown in their WHOIS
+* Verification of users based on the NickServ account username shown in their WHOIS
 * Automatically join all channels in the `#DGS-* namespace` (Configurable)